gw4-isambard/docs/user-guide/PHASE3.rst

 Running a job
 ~~~~~~~~~~~~~

-The system can use Intel MPI and Compilers.
+The system can use Intel MPI and related Compilers (load modules as above).
 For example to run a job on a single node the milanq:

 .. code-block:: text